reSolve: Mechanical linkages – Angles and lines

 This sequence of lessons explores the geometry of angles using real-world contexts including the dynamics of folding and joints.
 Students investigate side lengths and angles, using physical models and computer simulation.
 There are opportunities to develop geometric language and to highlight how mathematical structures such as points, lines and angles can be seen in real objects, linking geometry diagrams with real things.
 Each lesson is outlined in detail including curriculum links, vocabulary, materials needed, sample answers, discussion points and student resources such as links for simulations online.
 This sequence is part of the reSolve: Maths by Inquiry special topic 'Mechanical Linkages and Deductive Geometry'.

 |Keywords||angles, triangles (Shapes), parallel lines, protractors, sides (Polygons), maths investigations|

 |Topics||Angles and geometric reasoning|

-ACMMG165 Classify triangles according to their side and angle properties and describe quadrilaterals
+Classify triangles, quadrilaterals and other polygons according to their side and angle properties; identify and reason about relationships

 ReSolve: Maths by Inquiry